JetBrains/intellij-sdk-docs/topics/basics/getting_started/build_number_ranges.md

 #### "Open-End" Compatibility

-Not specifying `until-build` means it will include _all_ future builds.
+Not specifying the `until-build` attribute means it will include _all_ future builds.
 This includes future, yet unreleased versions and possibly new IDEs, which might impact compatibility later.

 See [`until-build`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-pluginConfiguration-ideaVersion-untilBuild)